simondotm/vgm2electron/README.md

 The ULA data is pretty big, but it tends to compress quite well, so it is possible to use this data on actual Acorn Electron hardware from an 6502 assembler music driver for example.

+TODO: I really need to append an `0x01` byte at the end of the ULA bin stream to signify end of data! `0x00` is volume off, and `0x01` should never actually be output in the wild so we can use it as an EOF token.

 ## Notes